Strathblane

-Strathblane (Strath Bhlàthain, [s̪t̪ɾahˈvl̪ˠaː.ɪɲ]) is a village and parish in the registration county of Stirlingshire, situated in the southwestern part of the Stirling council area, in central Scotland.
+Strathblane (Strath Bhlàthain, [s̪t̪ɾahˈvl̪ˠaː.ɪɲ]) is a village and parish in the registration county of Stirling, situated in the southwestern part of the Stirling council area, in central Scotland.
 It lies at the foothills of the Campsie Fells and the Kilpatrick Hills on the Blane Water, 12 mi north of Glasgow, 14 mi east-southeast of Dumbarton, and 20 mi southwest of Stirling.
 Strathblane is a dormitory village for Greater Glasgow, and has a total resident population of 1,811.

 Historically, Strathblane was the name of a parish in Stirlingshire which comprised three villages: Edenkill, Netherton and Mugdock.
 Mugdock was the ancient seat of the Earls of Lennox, and to the east of Strathblane lies the town of Lennoxtown.
 Blanefield is a settlement contiguous with Strathblane's northwestern fringe.
 To the west is the volcanic plug Dumgoyne, Glengoyne Distillery and the Trossachs National Park.
 The West Highland Way—a long-distance trail—passes close to the village.

 The Gaelic name Strath Bhlàthain translates to English as "the valley of the Blane", with reference to the Blane Water, a watercourse.
 The Blane Water (Uisge Bhlàthain) has also been referred to as Beul-abhainn ([ˈpial̪ˠa.ɪɲ]) meaning "mouth-river" after the numerous burns merging.
 One of its tributaries, the Ballagan Burn passes over the waterfall the Spout of Ballagan which shows 192 alternate strata of coloured shales and limestone (including pure alabaster).
 The Blane flows into the Endrick, which, in its turn, flows westward to Loch Lomond.